fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.macro("MacroName")` or `.macro(macroReference)`

-This will run a macro based on a name or a direct reference to a macro.
+Creates a section that will run a macro based on a name or a direct reference to a macro.
 If the macro is not found, Sequencer will complain.
 Loudly.

 Similar to `.then()`, it's expected that you pass a boolean as a second parameter if you wish the Sequencer to wait for the macro to finish.